GPUs

 #SBATCH --gres=gpu:<type>:<number_of_gpus>

-job_gpu_preempt
+QoS job_gpu_preempt

-partition.
-Jobs, submitted with this QoS, may interrupted if resources are required for investors.
-Short jobs, and jobs with checkpointing benefit from these additional resources.
+Nevertheless, to efficiently use all resources, the QoS job_gpu_preempt exists in the gpu partition.
+Jobs, submitted with this QoS have access to all GPU resources, but may be interrupted if resources are required for investor jobs.
+Short jobs, and jobs that make use of checkpointing will benefit from these additional resources.

 #SBATCH --partition=gpu